accel-brain/accel-brain-code/Generative-Adversarial-Networks/README.md

 ### Usecase: Generating images by AAEs.

-In this demonstration, we use image dataset in [the Weizmann horse dataset](https://avaminzhang.wordpress.com/2012/12/07/%E3%80%90dataset%E3%80%91weizmann-horses/). [pydbm](https://github.com/chimera0/accel-brain-code/tree/master/Deep-Learning-by-means-of-Design-Pattern) library used this dataset to demonstrate for [observing reconstruction images by Convolutional Auto-Encoder.](https://github.com/chimera0/accel-brain-code/blob/master/Deep-Learning-by-means-of-Design-Pattern/demo/demo_convolutional_auto_encoder.ipynb) and Shape boltzmann machines as follow.
+In this demonstration, we use image dataset in [the Weizmann horse dataset](https://avaminzhang.wordpress.com/2012/12/07/%E3%80%90dataset%E3%80%91weizmann-horses/). [pydbm](https://github.com/chimera0/accel-brain-code/tree/master/Deep-Learning-by-means-of-Design-Pattern) library used this dataset to demonstrate for [observing reconstruction images by Convolutional Auto-Encoder.](https://github.com/chimera0/accel-brain-code/blob/master/Deep-Learning-by-means-of-Design-Pattern/demo/demo_convolutional_auto_encoder.ipynb) and Shape boltzmann machines as follows.

 <table border="0">
     <tr>